quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning_processed/2rla_part77_Policy_Gradient.md

     S = S0
 ```

 Explanation: This pseudocode outlines the actor-critic algorithm for continuing problems.
-The policy \( \pi \) and state-value function \( ˆv \) are updated based on eligibility traces to ensure smooth convergence.
+The policy $\pi $ and state-value function$ˆv$ are updated based on eligibility traces to ensure smooth convergence.

 :p What does this pseudocode illustrate?
 ??x